Call for papers

 Aim and Scope

 We welcome submissions, as full or short papers, for the 3rd International Conference on Medical Imaging with Deep Learning.
-This conference is a forum for deep learning researchers, clinicians and health-care companies working at the intersection of medical image analysis and machine learning for disease detection, diagnosis, prognosis, intervention, treatment selection and monitoring of disease progression.
+The conference is a forum for deep learning researchers, clinicians and health-care companies working at the intersection of medical image analysis and machine learning for healthcare and medicine, including disease detection, diagnosis, staging, prognosis, intervention, treatment selection and monitoring of disease progression.

 MIDL has a broad scope, including all areas of medical image analysis and computer-assisted intervention, where deep learning is a key element.
 Topics of interest include but are not limited to: